UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * CHANGELOG 2.3 -> 2.4

 Added Mark 7-9.
-Rearranged documents in train/dev/test so that documents and parts of larger works are contiguous and genere balance is maintained.
+Rearranged documents in train/dev/test so that documents and parts of larger works are contiguous and genre balance is maintained.
 Negative polarity added for negative auxiliaries, deprel obl:npmod added for non-prepositional adverbial NPs (formerly part of advmod).

   * CHANGELOG 2.2 -> 2.3

-Added new documents: Shenoute's Acephalous Work 22 (YA421-428) and Abraham our Father (XL93-94, YA518-520), the Martyrdom of St. Victor Chapters 1-6, Apophthegmata Patrum 27-32, 1 Corinthians Chapters 3-6 (corpus now includes 1-6) and Mark 6 (coprus now includes 1-6).
-Rearranged documents in train/dev/test so that all documents are contiguous and genere balance is improved (all sets now include different Shenoute texts).
+Added new documents: Shenoute's Acephalous Work 22 (YA421-428) and Abraham our Father (XL93-94, YA518-520), the Martyrdom of St. Victor Chapters 1-6, Apophthegmata Patrum 27-32, 1 Corinthians Chapters 3-6 (corpus now includes 1-6) and Mark 6 (corpus now includes 1-6).
+Rearranged documents in train/dev/test so that all documents are contiguous and genre balance is improved (all sets now include different Shenoute texts).

 Also added MISC attributes: Morphs (for sub-word morphological segmentation) and Orig (records unnormalized word form where normalization has been carried out)